Romderful/p8-10-11_purbeurre/README.md

 A quick search can be done from the main page, also from the navbar, it will return a list of substitutes corresponding to the searched product's categories.
 If the user created his account, he will also be able to add a product to his favourites.

+The project can be seen at this address : https://rr-purbeurre.herokuapp.com/

 ## Installation

 Clone [the repository](https://github.com/Romderful/p8_purbeurre) on your computer.